Masques et bergamasques: Score

+I. Ouverture

-The movement is in 2/2 time in F major, marked Allegro molto vivo, with a metronome mark of minim = 152.
+The movement is in 2/2 time in F major, marked Allegro molto vivo, with a metronome mark of half = 152.
 It begins with a swift, light theme marked leggiero, and maintains an unflagging tempo throughout, including two passages marked espressivo.
 After the first performance, Fauré wrote to his wife, "Reynaldo Hahn says that the ouverture sounds like Mozart imitating Fauré – an amusing idea."
-The typical playing time of the overture is about 3½ minutes.
+The typical playing time of the overture is about 3 1/2 minutes.